bcgov/moh-iam-kong-plugin/README.md

 Why not an existing plugin?
 An existing plugin will be used for basic JWT validation, that is checking the expiry and validating the signature, but we want to validate additional claims such as `azp`, `aud`, and `scope` with a regex.
 Rather than trying (and probably failing) to find a third-party plugin that validates claims _exactly_ the way we want, it's easier to write a plugin ourselves.

-Currently the plugin validates only the `aud` claim.
-The rest of the claim validations would have a similar implementation.
-Another piece missing is configuration: the plugin validates that `aud=account`, but the value should be configurable.

-## Plugin development

-You can create a local development environment by following the instructions in the [`kong-vagrant`](https://github.com/Kong/kong-vagrant) repo.
-I won't repeat the instructions here, and you should definitely go read them!
-I will however clarify a few steps:

-1. If you've been using Docker on Windows, you will need to disable Hyper-V before using Vagrant.
-2. On the step to checkout the `kong-plugin`, checkout this repo, not the base template.
-3. Rename the plugin directory to `kong-plugin`: `mv moh-iam-kong-plugin kong-plugin`.
-4. After checking out the Kong repo, `cd` into the repo and switch to a specific branch: `git checkout 2.1.3`.
-5. When running Vagrant, set the version with `KONG_VERSION=2.1.3 vagrant up`.

 ## Using the plugin

 The [`kong-vagrant`](https://github.com/Kong/kong-vagrant) repo also contains instructions for enabling the plugin.
 After enabling the plugin, you will need to add an Authorization header with a JWT to make requests to the mock endpoint.